justincpresley/ndn-sync/README.md

 ***ndn-sync*** is implemented using the NDN library [go-ndn](https://github.com/zjkmxy/go-ndn).

-# Branches
+## Branches

 ***ndn-sync*** is broken into two main branches with their differences described below:

-* [***production***](https://github.com/justincpresley/ndn-sync/tree/production): The master branch which holds Syncs along with modifications to make them more stable/usable for applications.
+* [***production***](https://github.com/justincpresley/ndn-sync/tree/production): The master branch which holds Syncs along with any modifications to make them more stable/usable for applications.
 This branch is actively being served as a Go package.
 * [***specification***](https://github.com/justincpresley/ndn-sync/tree/specification): The side branch which holds Syncs in their original form according to their technical specification.

-# Syncs
+## Syncs

 There are many Syncs!